Choir: In schools

-In the United States, middle schools and high schools often offer choir as a class or activity for students.
+In the United States, middle schools and high schools often offer choir as a class or activity.
 Some choirs participate in competitions.
 One kind of choir popular in high schools is show choir.
-Middle school and high school is an important time, as it is when students' voices are changing.
-Although girls experience voice change, it is much more drastic in boys.
+During middle school and high school students' voices are changing.
+Although girls experience voice change, it is much more significant in boys.
 A lot of literature in music education has been focused on how male voice change works and how to help adolescent male singers.
 Research done by John Cooksey categorizes male voice change into five stages, and most middle school boys are in the early stages of change.
-The vocal range of both male and female students may be limited while their voice is changing, and choir teachers must be able to adapt, which can be a challenge to teaching this age range.
+The vocal range of male and female students may be limited while their voice is changing, and choir teachers must be able to adapt, which can be a challenge to teaching this age range.

 Nationally, male students are enrolled in choir at much lower numbers than their female students.
 The music education field has had a longtime interest in the "missing males" in music programs.
-Speculation as to why there aren't as many boys in choir, and possible solutions vary widely.
-One researcher found that boys who enjoy choir in middle school may not always go on to high school choir because it simply doesn't fit into their schedules.
+Speculation as to why there are not as many boys in choir, and possible solutions vary widely.
+One researcher found that boys who enjoy choir in middle school may not always go on to high school choir because it simply does not fit into their schedules.
 Some research speculates that one reason that boys' participation in choir is so low is because the U.S. does not encourage male singers.
 Often, schools will have a women's choir, which helps the balance issues mixed choirs face by taking on extra female singers.
-However, without a men's choir also, this could be making the problem worse by not giving boys as many opportunities to sing as girls.
-Other researchers have noted that having an ensemble or even a workshop dedicated to male singers can help with their confidence and singing abilities.
+However, without a men's choir also, this can make the problem worse by not giving boys as many opportunities to sing as girls.
+Other researchers have noted that having an ensemble, or a workshop dedicated to male singers, can help with their confidence and singing abilities.
+British cathedral choirs are usually made from pupils enrolled in schools.